-Trump and Biden stage the worst presidential debate in living memory
+Trump sets the tone for the worst presidential debate in living memory

 Instead he chose otherwise, and it could cost him.
 Biden may have missed opportunities, but his only real goal was to do nothing to change the race.
 On that minimal goal, he succeeded.
 But that’s not what will be remembered about Tuesday night.
 Instead it will be the degree to which democracy itself has suffered and could suffer more as the election plays out to its conclusion.

-This has been called the most important election in generations; some say in the life of the country.
+This has been called the most important election in generations — some say in the life of the country.
 But that’s not what people who tuned in saw.
 Partisans will call winners and losers as they see them, and those judgments will be predictable.
-But collectively, this was not a night when the country could claim victory.
+Collectively, this was not a night when the country could claim victory.
 Instead, it was quite the opposite.